emeinhardt/gregex/README.md

 # `gregex`
-A tool for investigating and working with regular-expression-like operators that describe glycans.
+A tool for investigating and working with regular-expression-like operators that describe glycans in linear code.

 ## Motivation / context